tilde-research/sieve/README.md

 ## Quick Start

 You will have to install flash attention separately.
-Without flash attention, the model fall back to eager.
+Without flash attention, the model will fall back to eager.

 ```bash
 # Install flash attention